 Families transitioning out of a state-aided rental assistance program (25% TTP) to the public housing program (30% TTP) receive a transition period during which the families pay more than 25 percent but less than 30 percent of adjusted

 The flexibility requested under this initiative will not be required.

 IMPLEMENTATION DATE: N/A PLAN YEAR APPROVED: 2013 2013-5.
-Homeless ready to enter a more regulated program or who temporarily exit a program.
-SDHC partners with Veteran's Village of San
+Homeless

-VETERAN PROJECT-RE-PROPOSED: N/A BASED SUBSIDY DESCRIPTION
+VETERAN PROJECT-RE-PROPOSED: N/A